 You can find a private counsellor through the It's Good to Talk website.

-Northpoint Wellbeing - offer a range of services including weekly group therapy sessions, Early Start Counselling for parents or carers of children under five years old, Thursdays@Northpoint - a free emotional wellbeing service for men over 18 who have been sexually abused in childhood, and Mondays@Northpoint - a free emotional wellbeing service for women who have been sexually abused in childhood.
-Mondays@Northpoint is currently unable to accept more referrals or self-referrals, but will be open to new referrals again in 2020.
+Northpoint Wellbeing offers a range of services including weekly group therapy sessions, Early Start Counselling for parents or carers of children under five years old, Thursdays@Northpoint - a free emotional wellbeing service for men over 18 who have been sexually abused in childhood, and Mondays@Northpoint - a free emotional wellbeing service for women who have been sexually abused in childhood.

-Leeds Mind Counselling - low cost counselling for people experiencing difficulties with their mental health.
+Leeds Mind offers low cost counselling for people experiencing difficulties with their mental health.

-Barcas offer counselling to people with complex mental health needs in postcodes L12, L13 and L28.
+Barcas offers counselling to people with complex mental health needs in postcodes L12, L13 and L28.

-Women's Counselling and Therapy Service - offer free or low cost counselling for Leeds women on low incomes.
+Women's Counselling and Therapy Service offers free or low cost counselling for Leeds women on low incomes.
 General waiting lists are now closed.

 Leeds Bereavement Forum is a small charity which works to develop and improve bereavement services in the city.
 If you have lost someone and need to find the right support Leeds Bereavement Forum offers information about bereavement and grief, and can signpost you to the most appropriate local bereavement services.
 Leeds Bereavement Forum also runs a range of events about bereavement including death cafés where people can share experiences.
 You can find a full directory of bereavement local services on the Forum website.
 Call 0113 225 3975

-Leeds Cruse provide support for bereaved people aged over 18 to help them understand their grief and cope with their loss.
+Leeds Cruse provides support for bereaved people aged over 18 to help them understand their grief and cope with their loss.
 Call 0113 2344150.